 Flange height: 0,5 mm (0,3 mm possible depending on the model)

-About the British 2mm scale association can be 1,3 mm wide rim with a diameter of 6 mm - 14 mm.
-8 and 8,5 mm can be used for state railroad cars.
-Membership is required to place an order, which is reasonably priced at £ 27- £ 31.
+About the British 2mm scale association Can be made 1,3 mm wide rim with a diameter of 6 mm - 14 mm.
+8 and 8,5 mm can be used for regional railway wagons.
+Membership is required to order, though, which is reasonably priced at £ 27- £ 31.

 The axle bearings mounted on the 0,2 mm thick etched nickel silver axle holders are made in brass investment casting or 3D printing.
 It is also possible to create the complete undercarriage with axle bracket, bearings and suspension as a unit in 3D printing.

 The wheel stars for locomotives and wagons are created using 3D printing or brass investment casting.